dburian/notes/denoising_diffusion_probabilistic_model.md

 ## Training

-In this section I go over the DDPM's training.
-First, let me go over the main ideas quickly, then I'll drill into the math and details in the following subsections.
+First at high-level, then the following subsection explains the details.

 ### Forward and Reverse processes